latest nhpb_banner 1__compressed2

 Financial assistance programs in Missouri.

-Find how to get financial help in all areas, cities, and counties in Missouri listed below, including Kansas City and St. Louis.
-Government and non-pro rift organizations provide grant money or funds to hope pay housing costs, including rent or utilities.
+Find how to get financial help in all areas, cities, and counties in Missouri listed below.
+Government and non-profit organizations provide grant money or funds to help pay housing costs, including rent or a utility bills.
 Or get free stuff, including food, dental care, gas vouchers for work and more.
-Get financial assistance near you in MO.
+Get financial assistance in your area of MO.

-Emergency hardship funds are combined with free stuff or services.
-This will include job placement, a free car (or repairs) for low-income families and immediate financial help for water or electric costs, among other bills.
+Emergency hardship funds are combined with free stuff or social services.
+This will include job placement, a free car (or repairs) for low-income families and immediate financial help for water or electric bills, among other living expenses.
 There is assistance for single mothers, seniors in MO, the disabled and low-income.

 Grant money to help with bills, food, groceries or housing in Missouri

-Missouri Disability Assistance Programs - Several benefits and social services are available for residents that are disabled, adults as well as their family members.
+Missouri helps disabled people.
+Several benefits and social services are available for adults, kids as well as their family members or caregivers.
 Get help with applying for medical care, SSDI, financial help in the form of free government grants and vocational training.
 Government assistance and support is also provided to caregivers.
 Click more details on disability help in Missouri.

-Crisis Assistance and Financial Aid - Salvation Army centers in Missouri will provide the low income, unemployed, and struggling families with help.
-Get information on case management and programs that can help with utilities, rent, medical bills, food, and more.
+Crisis Assistance from Salvation Army centers in Missouri will provide the low income, unemployed, and struggling families with help.
+Get information on case management and emergency programs that can help with utilities, rent, transportation, food, and more.
 Free gas vouchers or a hotel room will be offered too.
 More information on Missouri Salvation Army.

-Rent Assistance for Low-Income Tenants - State of Missouri government funded programs as well as local charity resources that are offered by non-profits will help people faced with an emergency pay their rent.
+Rent Assistance for Low-Income Tenants is available.
+State of Missouri government funded programs as well as local charity resources that are offered by non-profits or the government will help people faced with an emergency pay their rent.
 There are emergency housing and rent assistance programs in each city.
 Click here for more details on rent assistance in Missouri.

-Electric, Heating and Utility Bill Programs - Most of the electric, gas, and utility companies that operate in Missouri provide low income customers with help.
+Electric, Heating and Utility Bill Programs help keep the power on.
+Most of the electric, gas, and utility companies that operate in Missouri provide low income customers with help.
 Locate free grants, money to pay a utility deposit and other forms of financial assistance that is intended to help them pay bills or save energy.
 Read more on heating and utility bill help in Missouri.

-Pro-Bono Legal Services and Free lawyers - Non-profit law firms operate in Missouri that provide low to moderate income individuals, the elderly, and the disabled with free legal assistance.
+Pro-Bono Legal Services and Free lawyers operate in Missouri that provide consultations to low to moderate income individuals.
+There is also free advice for the elderly and the disabled.
 Lawyers, including pro-bono in MO, will give representation in court.
 Learn more on Missouri legal aid.

-The Child Care Assistance Program - Provides government assistance with paying for child care expenses on a sliding fee basis for eligible low-income families or single mothers.
+The Child Care Assistance Program helps pay for daycare expenses on a sliding fee basis for eligible low-income families or single mothers.
 The primary purpose of the free Missouri Day Care Assistance program is to enable families to both gain employment, acquire new skills and/or even remain employed.
-The Department of Social Services manages the program for the state.
 Families should contact their local Family Support Division office.
 Learn more on free daycare in Missouri.

-Telephone Assistance - Lifeline is a low income telephone assistance program that provides discounts (or a free cell phone) on families phone bills, including wireless.
-The federal government Link-Up program offers qualifying low-income Missouri families, seniors and the disabled with a free phone or even tablet Find Missouri phone bill assistance programs.
+Telephone Assistance is part of the Lifeline benefit.
+This is a low income telephone assistance program that provides discounts (or a free cell phone) on families phone bills, including wireless.
+The federal government Link-Up program offers qualifying low-income Missouri families, seniors and the disabled with a free smartphone phone or even tablet Find Missouri phone bill assistance programs.

 • Some low income families, or the elderly in Missouri, can also get a free cell phone (wireless).
 It is for emergency usage.
 More on free phones from the government.

-Temporary Assistance Program - This government benefit was intended to provide financial assistance and cash grants to low-income families with children so they can be cared for in their own home.
-The program will also help those families with paying for basic needs, housing, transportation, rent and electric bills.
+Cash is from the Temporary Assistance Program.
+This government benefit was intended to provide financial assistance to low-income families with children so they can be cared for in their own home.
+The free money will help those families (or single parents) with paying for basic needs, housing, transportation, rent and electric bills.
 It was also created to reduce dependency on government cash aid by promoting job preparation, training, work and marriage.
 Call (855) 373-4636, or find how to get cash immediately.

-Supplemental Nutrition Assistance Program (SNAP)/Food Stamps - SNAP helps low-income people acquire food, healthy groceries and more.
-Food stamps were was created to improve the health and the well-being of lower income families or kids.
-It helps pay for food as well as in involved in raising the levels of nutrition among lower income and struggling households.
+Get help for low-income families in MOSupplemental Nutrition Assistance Program (SNAP)/Food Stamps helps low-income people acquire food, healthy groceries and more.
+It helps with raising the levels of nutrition among lower income and struggling households as well as people with no money in MO.
 An EBT card application is offered by local DSS offices in Missouri.
 Or call (855) 373-4636 or 1-800-392-1261. or even learn what you can buy at WalMart with EBT.

-Senior Financial Help - Resources focused on seniors and the elderly are offered at area agency on aging offices.
+Senior Financial Help is offered at area agency on aging offices as well as government social service offices.
 Examples of services offered in Missouri include job training, food, medical care, Meals on Wheels and information on prescription drug savings assistance programs.
-Or get free transportation on subsidized senior housing..
+Or get free transportation as well as access to subsidized senior housing.
 Continue with Missouri Agency on Aging for senior assistance.

-Missouri Food Banks and Free Distribution Centers - There are several primary food banks as well as pantries located in Missouri.
+Missouri Food Banks and Free Grocery Distribution Centers help feed the community.
+There are several primary food banks as well as pantries located in Missouri.
 These centers partner with hundreds of smaller non-profits and charities that are located in all town and counties across the state.
 Click here for more on Missouri free food banks and nutritional programs.

-Foreclosure and Mortgage Help - Get information on various non-profit agencies that help Missouri homeowners meet their housing needs, including mortgage as well as foreclosure relief.
+Foreclosure and Mortgage Help is available to struggling homeowners.
+Get information on various non-profit agencies that help Missouri homeowners meet their housing needs, including mortgage as well as foreclosure relief.
 Read more on Missouri HUD foreclosure counseling.

-Employment Programs, Cash Grants, Job Training, and Self-sufficiency - A regional community action agency offers a number of services to the working poor and unemployed.
-Enroll in job training or counseling programs, or get referrals to government grants for paying bills, child care, and housing.
+Employment Programs, Cash Grants, Job Training, and Self-sufficiency is available from a local community action agency in MO.
+The non-profits offer a number of services to the working poor and unemployed.
+Enroll in job training or counseling programs, or get referrals to government grants for paying bills, child care, and scholarship programs.
 Read more Missouri community action.

 • In addition to the resources above, residents have access to several dedicated government funded job training and career centers in Missouri.
 The locations can help both the under and unemployed in the state and can provide them with services such as free job search assistance, career counseling, and training.
 Click more information free job training in Missouri.